schnef/axolotl/README.md

 server` used by the peers to upload their prekeys to and to fetch prekey bundles from.
 Both scripts are unsuitable for real use but can be used to see how API calls are made.

+> The Erlang Port Mapper Daemon `epmd' must be running to run the
+> examples.
+Start `epmd' by issuing the command `epmd -daemon'.
+>
+> Depending on your system configuration and Erlang version used, you
+> may or may not get log messages.

 We will start by starting two peers and building a secure session between the two.
 Open two terminal windows, one for each peer, and